If you happen to come across this article, it’s the third in a row. So I would recommend starting at the beginning. I’ll wait here.

-But what if the story with Adam and Eve in paradise does not describe a fall?
+But what if the story with Adam and Eve in paradise does not describe the fall into sin?
 What if the key phrase of the story is: and their eyes were opened?

 What distinguishes humans from animals?
 Consciousness, above all self-consciousness.
 People are aware of themselves.
 Some animals recognize themselves in the mirror, they have so-called proto-consciousness.
 But man grew beyond that.

-What if the story in paradise is a poem about this point in human evolution?
+What if the story in paradise is a poem about the point in human evolution when mankind became conscious?

 Let me explore this idea.